ewjay/fapiwiki/FAPI_Meeting_Notes_2021-12-01_Atlantic.rst

 Just moving to code flow and PKCE lacks message authentication/integrity.
 Also have mixup attacks, etc…

-Invalidates formal security analysis
+Invalidates formal security analysis.

-JARM is still in draft so it may have pushback by vendors
+JARM is still in draft so it may have pushback by vendors.

-WG should push JARM to final
+WG should push JARM to final.

 FAPI 1.0 is final so it can’t be changed.